wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/arduino-tools-serial%20monitor.png)

-1. In the `Serial Monitor` dialog select `115200 baud` from the list and leave the dialog open.
+1. In the `Serial Monitor` dialog select `115200 baud` from the list and leave the dialog open to see the output from the device.

     ![image](./media/arduino-serial%20monitor.png)